call for Abstracts - IS NOW CLOSED - Submit here

 Trial / Controlled study/ before and after study, Case reports.

 All submissions will be subject to blind review.

-Terms and Conditions of Submission:Please note: ALL Presenting Authors must register to attend the UKCS 2022 Conference and instructions as regards Registration will be included in the result correspondence.
+Terms and Conditions of Submission:Please note: ALL Presenting Authors must register to attend UKCS 2023 Conference and instructions as regards Registration will be included in the result correspondence.